a-b-street/docs/book/src/tech/map/geometry/README.md

 <figure>
   <a href="eastlake_after.png" target="_blank"><img src="eastlake_after.png"/></a>
   <figcaption>Talking about Eastlake having a safe cycling route is
-one thing, but isn't it much easier to imagin when you can just see it?</figcaption>
+one thing, but isn't it much easier to imagine when you can just see it?</figcaption>
 </figure>

 At a high-level, we want a representation that: